All Visitors are asked to observe the Visiting Hours and rest periods for each ward.

 For the Day Oncology Unit and Critical Care/ICU areas the duration period will be determined based on the gravity of the patient’s condition

-Visitors to the Maternity Ward are restricted to partners and one support person only during birth, with two visitors during the hospital's Visiting Hours (excluding children/siblings)
+Visitors to the Maternity Ward are restricted to partners and one support person only during birth, with one visitor during the hospital's Visiting Hours (excluding children/siblings)

 Visitors to the Special Care Nursery are limited to partners only